bydavy/CarND-Capstone-Docker/README.md

 ```bash
 ./run.sh
 ```
-2.You're now within the container and the current directory contains the source of your project.
-You can compile and run you project:
+2.You're now within the container and the current directory contains the source code of your project.
+You can compile and run your project:
 ```bash
 cd ros
 catkin_make